 For example, when Presley came down with the sniffles, Xochilt’s mom had some outdated ideas for treatment.
-Balancing the delicate relationship with Xochilt’s mom, who felt strongly that their family remedies and traditions should be passed down, with modern parenting was hard on Mike and Xochilt—who were already fatigued and feeling the strain of shifting relationship dynamics that come with a new baby.
+Balancing the delicate relationship with Xochilt’s mom—who felt strongly that their family remedies and traditions should be passed down—and modern parenting was hard on Mike and Xochilt, who were already fatigued and feeling the strain of shifting relationship dynamics that come with a new baby.

 With patience and open communication, the couple powered through to find solutions.
 Xochilt says staying mindful that they were both tired and trying their best helped her to focus on the end goal (a strong marriage) as they adjusted.